velvia/links/rust.md

     }
 ```

+Want to zero memory quickly?
+Use [slice_fill](https://docs.rs/slice-fill/1.0.1/slice_fill/) for memset optimization, since there is no memory filling for slices in Rust yet.

 Also check out the crazy number of crates available under [compression](https://crates.io/search?q=compression&sort=recent-downloads) - including various interesting radix and trie data structures, and more compression algorithms that one has never heard of.

 ### SIMD